boilerplatecodes/boilerplatecodes/README.md

 rm -rf .git
 git init
 ```
+If you want you can commit your changes here.

 6. Create a `config.env` in root directory and set the basic configurations
 ```
 PORT=4567